nsum/kings-hand/README.md

     3. As a First Time Visitor, I want to look for testimonials to understand what salon users think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
         + The user can read the About Us and see some testimonials.
         + The user can also scroll to the bottom of any page on the site to locate social media links in the footer, as well as section on bottom of index page.
+    4. As a First Time Visitor, I want to be able to easily see some of their work and contact them for consultations.
+        + Top of the index page contains both "gallery" and "contact" links for immediate call to action.

 +   #### Returning Visitor Goals